metasyn/memex/content/entries/thought/memex.md

-would one want to do this? i think the idea of a memex, zettelkasten, commonplace, digital garden is relaxing - in contrast with so much of the rest of my interactions with other's online. it feels like a journal, but also a blog. it feels like a portfolio, but also a scratchpad. it also is _under your control_. if you want to change your mind about something, you can just update whatever you want. at the end of the day, making a memex feels more like learning, and documenting your ideas, in public.
+would one want to do this? i think the idea of a memex, zettelkasten, commonplace, digital garden is relaxing - in contrast with so much of the rest of my interactions with other's online. it feels like a journal, but also a blog, and a notebook. it feels like a portfolio, but also a scratchpad. it also is _under your control_. if you want to change your mind about something, you can just update whatever you want. at the end of the day, making a memex feels more like learning, and documenting your ideas, in public.

 ## at your own pace, in your own way

-as an [[anarchist|anarchism]], there is a lot of the above that makes sense in particular: write at your own pace, in your own way, to create something unique to your own needs. if your memex doesn't do something you want it to, the sky's your limit - you can change whatever it is you want. it might take a little more effort, but like consensus decision making, or making bread from scratch, the end result is worth it. i've been very influenced by other people's gardens and zettlekastens:
+as an [[anarchist|anarchism]], there is a lot of the above that makes sense in
+particular: write at your own pace, in your own way, to create something unique to your own needs. if your memex doesn't do something you want it to, the sky's your limit - you can change whatever it is you want. it might take a little more effort, but like consensus decision making, or making bread from scratch, the end result is worth it. i've been very influenced by other people's gardens and zettlekastens:

 - [xxiivv - device lu linvega's wiki](https://wiki.xxiivv.com)
 - [Andy Matuschak's Notes](https://notes.andymatuschak.org/About_these_notes)